zenotds/WP-Devkit/README.md

 - Avoid images in css, there are better ways :P
 - The starter comes with some useful JS packages such as Bootstrap, Swiper, Plyr, etc.
+- I usually base my themes on Bootstrap and just compile the styles i need to.
 - Feel free to edit whatever you want as you see fit.

 ## Changelog

 v1.0 - First release, Only JS, Webpack bundler.
 Basic dependencies.
+Some custom scripts

 v1.5 - JS and SCSS parsing with Webpack and PostCSS.
 More useful dependencies.